 Oncology is a complex and rapidly changing field.
 Clinical guidelines assist physicians and patients in choosing the most appropriate standard of care.
 These guidelines may offer concise instructions on which diagnostic or screening tests to order, how to provide medical or surgical care, how long patients should stay in the hospital, or other details of conventional clinical practice.

 The European Society for Medical Oncology’s Clinical Practice Guidelines summarise standard treatments per cancer type prepared and reviewed by oncology experts.
-Evidence-based medicine translates cancer research results into new standards and methods for clinical practice.
 The ESMO Clinical Practice Guidelines are designed to guide medical oncologists in the diagnosis, follow-up, and treatment of different cancer types and conditions.

 ESMO guides for patients

 Patient guides based on ESMO’s Clinical Practice Guidelines are available (in several languages), and some have been developed in cooperation with the Anticancer Fund.
 They are designed to help patients evaluate treatment options and translate complex medical information into a language understandable to every patient.